-You can use random by RFA record access mode and VBN access mode with any file organization.
+You can use random by RFA record access mode and VBN access mode with any file organization on a disk device.
 For random by RFA record access mode, your program must save the RFAs established by RMS-11 when it stores the records in the file.